-At December 31, 2020, the balance of cash and cash equivalents amounted to EUR 3,307 thousand (EUR 2,509 thousand in the previous year), which is equivalent to 3.70% of total investments and cash equivalents (2.79% in 2019).
+At December 31, 2021, the balance of cash and cash equivalents amounted to EUR 9,459 thousand (EUR 3,307 thousand in the previous year), which is equivalent to 7.86% of total investments and cash equivalents (3.70% in 2020).

 Additionally, the majority of fixed-income investments have high credit ratings and are traded on organised a financial market, which grants a great deal of leeway for action in the face of potential liquidity tensions.
-The Company is confident that its liquidity position will allow it to withstand the liquidity pressures that may arise in the coming months due to COVID-19.